Laraib972/Lithofacies_Identification_HPHT/README.md

 For research reproduction, users must use the appropriate trained checkpoint, corresponding research blind-well dataset, consistent patch/reconstruction metadata, and the experiment-specific settings reported in the manuscript.

-Additional workflows such as noise-sensitivity testing and class-wise confidence analysis can be documented separately when their interfaces are finalized.

 ---